-Disciplinary Foundation Papers (2020)
+Disciplinary Foundation Papers (2021)

-These foundational papers are listed here by Faculty.
-However, the appropriate paper(s) will depend on which qualification and subjects you are studying.
-For course planning information please see our online degree planning tables on our subject pages.
+The disciplinary foundation papers are listed here by Division.
+However, the appropriate paper or papers will depend on which qualification and subjects you are studying.
+For course planning information please see our online degree planning tables on our qualifications pages.

 On this page

-- Faculty of Arts and Social Sciences
+- Division of Arts, Law, Psychology and Social Sciences

-- Faculty of Education
+- Division of Education